 Well, crap.
 Evil robots have decided to make your homeworld their next conquest!
 Obviously, this won’t do, so get ready to crush some metal.
 Oh, did I mention you’ll be playing the part of a gravity-defying octopus?

-Alright so that bit about crushing metal was a lie.
+Alright, so that bit about crushing metal was a lie.
 Your role in this war is actually rather passive, as you won’t be able to fight back – coming into contact with a robot results in, well, death.
-As such, and based on the amount of obstacles I encountered while playing this alpha build, I’ve come to the conclusion that your objective is… intelligence gathering!
+As such, and based on the number of obstacles I encountered while playing this alpha build, I’ve come to the conclusion that your objective is… intelligence gathering!
 What?
-Someone has to do the legwork, ya know.
+Someone has to do the legwork, you know.

 Airscape: The Fall of Gravity is a completely student-made action platformer about an octopus, a dangerous world, and questionable physics.

 Questionable, sure, but also pretty darn cool.
 The level literally shifts as you go along, tilting the terrain so you’ll never be upside down or angled.
 Because of this, you’ll be able to turn the world upside down by jumping at the terrain above, using the planet’s gravitational pull to your advantage.
 An interesting twist.